IRJIT: A Simple, Online, Information Retrieval Approach for Just-In-Time Software Defect Prediction: IRJIT Methodology

 \subsection{Indexing past source code changes}

-To make the classification of a new commit scalable and efficient, IRJIT builds inverted indexes using Elasticsearch, which is a real-time full-text search engine built on top of the Apache Lucene library~\cite{lucene}.
-Elasticsearch indexes complex data represented as JSON documents.
+To make the classification of a new commit scalable and efficient, IRJIT employs an inverted index, a data structure designed to maintain a terms to documents mapping.
+In information retrieval tasks, inverted index helps to optimize search and retrieval from a large corpus of documents.
+To build inverted indexes, IRJIT leverages Elasticsearch, which is a real-time full-text search engine built on top of the Apache Lucene library~\cite{lucene}.

-After creating an index, the past changes or JSON documents are added to the index, but the new changes (test data) are used for querying, so those are not indexed.
-In practice a single index per project can serve the purpose of storing all past changes.
-The index can be updated by incrementally adding new changes when they arrive, without the need of re-indexing any previous documents.
-Unlike existing approaches that require retraining the model every time some new data is added, IRJIT's approach allows developers to query against the new changes right away.
-The ability to remain online allows IRJIT to be deployed for repositories of any size.